Guide To Traveling To Uttarakhand Pradesh During Covid

 Recheck For Infection

-The most recommended course of action of course, is to get tested negative for COVID before you travel.
-In fact, presenting a COVID negative test was mandatory until very recently, and it is still required in some states.
+The most recommended course of action is to get tested negative for Covid before you travel.
+In fact, presenting a Covid negative test is mandatory in Uttarakhand.

-If you decide against getting tested (even though we suggest you do it as a safety measure), make sure that you or your fellow travelers are not suffering from any of the regular symptoms of the COVID disease.
-Also make sure to ask them if they have come in contact with any COVID+ve person in the last 15 days (ask yourself the same question).
+Make sure that you or your fellow travelers are not suffering from any of the regular symptoms of Covid.
+Also, make sure to ask them if they have come in contact with any Covid positive person in the last 15 days (ask yourself the same question).

 Once you have taken all these precautions, then you can consider traveling.